jniemann66/ferocious/readme.md

 ## Description of Code

-Ferocious File Converter was developed using Qt 5.5 on Windows, with the 32-bit minGW compiler version 4.9.2
+Ferocious File Converter was developed using Qt 5.5 on Windows, with the 32-bit minGW compiler version 4.9.2 Since Qt is cross-platfrom, and resampler.exe is command-line only, it would be quite feasible to port this project to other OSes (hint: fork my project :-) )

 ## Motivation

-Having written a command-line sample rate converter, the next logical step was to write a user-friendly GUI for it, with a very close coupling between the features of the GUI and commandline.
+Having written a command-line sample rate converter, I thought the next logical step was to write a user-friendly GUI for it, with a very close coupling between the features of the GUI and commandline.

 ## Installation

 The binaries are included in two zip files in this repository, one for 32-bit and the other for 64-bit.
 Each of the zip files contains a recent build of resampler.exe for convenience.
 Download the zip file of your choice (note: the only difference is the version of resampler.exe and associated dlls; one is 32-bit, the other is 64-bit), and unpack the entire folder structure to somewhere on your PC.
 Then, simply run ferocious.exe.

-All of the relevant dlls and other dependencies are included int the distribution.
-(If you have any problems with a particular dependency not being included, then I would like to know about it.)
+All of the relevant dlls and other dependencies are included in the distribution. (*If you have any problems with a particular dependency not being included, then I would like to know about it.)*

 ## Usage